Skip to main content

 Turn selected website pages into cited sourcesAtlas, because the work moves beyond saved links into summaries, questions, source checks, and a Knowledge Map you can verify

-Table 2: Atlas is the final branch only when selected pages need a citation trail.
-If the job is site planning or link retrieval, another lane is faster.
+Table 2: Choose Atlas only when selected pages need a citation trail.
+For site planning or link search, another tool will be faster.

 Atlas logoAtlas